RunningMSN/SPIDER/README.md

 ```

 Extract the amino acid sequences of the coagulase gene from all assemblies in the directory
 `assemblies` using the reference sequence from VFDB.
+Note the first line is a SPIDER search
+from the above section.

 ```
 python spider.py -d assemblies -db vfdb -s "Staphylococcus aureus" -o coagulase_search.txt